awcodes/filament-curator/README.md

 # Filament Curator

+> This package is still in development

+> This package currently does not work with Spatie Media Library.

 A port of the Statamic Bard field for Filament Admin/Forms.

 Please star these awesome repos and/or sponsors all of these peoples hard work: